GoogleCloudPlatform/cloud-spanner-r2dbc/README.md

 ## Exception Handling

 The Cloud Spanner R2DBC propagates all exceptions down to the user.
-The exceptions thrown are split into two exception classes:
+All exceptions thrown are wrapped by and propagated through two exception classes:

 - `R2dbcTransientException`: Errors caused by network problems or causes outside of the user's control.
 The operations that fail due to these errors can be retried.